Curt Smith: Other activities

 In 1988, Smith appeared at the Nelson Mandela 70th Birthday Tribute performing "Everybody Wants to Rule the World", with accompanying musicians Phil Collins, Midge Ure and Mark Brzezicki on stage.

 Smith is an avid user and advocate of social media.
 Since 2008, he has been asked to speak at a variety of social media, technology and creative conferences, including 140TC, the Creative Commons Los Angeles Salon, the 2010 ITV Fest, TEDxHollywood and TEDxSF.
 He has also guest-lectured at the USC Annenberg School's graduate Online Communities program.

 Smith has also tried his hand at acting.
 He had a minor role as a desk clerk in The Dead Connection (1994), and a more significant role as a professor in 2000's The Private Public.
 Smith made a surprise appearance to open Psych's 2010 Comic Con panel, where he sang onstage with Psych co-stars James Roday and Dulé Hill.
 Roday's character Shawn Spencer makes several proclamations throughout the series about his admiration for Tears for Fears, especially Smith.
 He then appeared, as himself, in the Psych episode "Shawn 2.0", an episode for which he also wrote a variation of the opening theme.
 His single "This Is Christmas" later appeared in the episode "The Polarizing Express".
 He again appeared as himself in the show's 100th episode, "100 Clues", in March 2013.
 He also appeared in the series' penultimate episode "A Nightmare on State Street" as himself.
 Most recently, he appeared as himself in Psych 3: This Is Gus (2021).

 In September 2016, Smith and his drummer Jamie Wollam appeared in the "Orchard" with Ted Yoder to accompany him on a re-recording of his popular rendition of "Everybody Wants to Rule the World" played on the hammered dulcimer.

 Personal life

 Smith has been married twice.
 His first wife was Lynda "Lynne" Altman, whom he married in 1982.
 They divorced in 1988, and he then began a relationship with marketing executive Frances Pennington.
-They married in 1996 and now live in Los Angeles with their two daughters, Diva and Wilder, born in 1999 and 2001.
-Diva is also a musician, and released a song titled "Bet" in 2021.
+They married in 1996 and now live in Los Angeles with their two daughters, born in 1999 and 2001.
 Smith became a naturalised U.S. citizen in 2007.
 He is a supporter of Manchester United and Los Angeles FC.

-In April 2020, while staying home under general quarantine orders due to the COVID-19 pandemic, Smith and his daughter Diva performed an acoustic guitar rendition of "Mad World" in the style of the 2001 Donnie Darko soundtrack.
+Equipment

+Smith played a Steinberger L2 on stage from September 1982 through 1985, which he later gave to a roadie at the end of the Big Chair Tour in 1985.

+Below is a list of all the basses that Smith has used (in chronological order):